Cancer of the Uterus

 - Uterine cancer stages (0 to IV) are determined by biopsy, chest X-ray, and/or CT or MRI scans.

 - Treatment options may include one or more of the following: surgery, radiation, hormone therapy, and chemotherapy.
-Treatment depends on the cancer stage with stage IV as the most aggressive.
+Treatment depends on the cancer stage with stage IV as the most extensive and usually caused by the most aggressive type of cancer cells.

 - Surgical therapy usually involves removal of the uterus, ovaries, fallopian tubes, adjacent lymph nodes, and part of the vagina.